imbo/behat-api-extension/docs/guide/verify-server-response.rst

 Then the response body matches: ``<PyStringNode>``
 --------------------------------------------------

-Match the response body to the regular expression found in the content of ``<PyStringNode>``.
+Assert that the response body matches the regular expression pattern found in ``<PyStringNode>``.
 The expression must be a valid regular expression, including delimiters and optional modifiers.

 **Examples:**